Cowpens National Battlefield | VISITOR CENTER

 MUSEUM

-There are some exhibits in the main lobby that show the types of troops that took part in the Battle of Cowpens, as well as a separate museum room.
+There are some exhibits in the main lobby that show the types of troops that took part in the Battle of Cowpens as well as a separate museum room.
 The museum room doubles as a theater, so you are only able to see the exhibits, artifacts, and information panels when the park film is not being shown.
 Exhibits focus more on the soldiers in general than on the Battle of Cowpens.
 One half of the museum is dedicated to the Americans (aka Patriots) and the other side to the British.
 Artifacts include muskets and soldier paraphernalia such as canteens, uniforms, and surgeon knives.
 A reproduction of a 3-pounder British cannon is also on display.
-Both cannons used by the British during the battle were captured by the American forces.
+Cannons used by the British during the battle were captured by the American forces.
 The museum is small; to read all the information takes only 15 minutes.

-The painting on the wall rises to reveal a movie screen
+The painting on the wall rises to reveal a movie screen inside the Cowpens National Battlefield Museum

-The painting on the wall rises to reveal a movie screen
+The painting on the wall rises to reveal a movie screen inside the Cowpens National Battlefield Museum

-Cannon exhibit at the Cowpens museum
+Cannon on display at the Cowpens National Battlefield museum inside the Visitor Center

-Cannon exhibit at the Cowpens museum
+Cannon on display at the Cowpens National Battlefield museum inside the Visitor Center

 SCHEDULING YOUR TIME